feathersjs/feathers/website/content/api/client/rest.md

 ::

 ::tip
 REST client services do emit `created`, `updated`, `patched` and `removed` events but only _locally for their own instance_.
-Real-time events from other clients can only be received by using a real-time transport like [Socket.io](./socketio).
+Real-time events from other clients can be received by enabling [SSE](./sse).
 ::

 ::warning
-A client application can only use **a single transport** (e.g. either REST or Socket.io).
-Using two transports in the same client application is not necessary.
+A client application can only use **a single transport**.
+Using multiple transports in the same client application is not necessary.
 ::

 ### rest([baseUrl])